 Polycystic Ovarian Syndrome is a metabolic condition linked to inflammation and insulin resistance.
 The condition can present with a variety of hormonal imbalances, including elevated testosterone and subsequent DHT.

-As we know, saw palmetto can limit DHT production, but it can also increase its breakdown, helping to remove excess DHT already in the body.
+As we know, saw palmetto can limit DHT production, but it can also increase its breakdown19, helping to remove excess DHT already in the body.
 This may reduce acne, hirsutism (coarse hair growth on the chin, chest, abdomen), hair loss, and other symptoms related to excess testosterone associated with PCOS.

 Furthermore, saw palmetto can balance another important hormone, prolactin.
-Prolactin is responsible for the cyst formation in those who experience PCOS.
+Prolactin20 is responsible for the cyst formation in those who experience PCOS.
 It is also a hormone that suppresses follicle maturation (egg development) and ovulation.
 Prolactin is in part responsible for irregular cycles.

 Saw Palmetto May Help Lower Inflammation